benshimonz/V1/README.md

 ## V1 - A visual query language for schema-based property graphs

-Copyright (c) 2017 Lior Kogan (koganlior1 [at] gmail.com)
+Copyright (c) 2017 Lior Kogan (koganlior1 [at] gmail [dot] com)

-This work is provided under the [CC BY-NC-SA 4.0 licence](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+This work is licensed under the [CC BY-NC-SA 4.0 licence](https://creativecommons.org/licenses/by-nc-sa/4.0/).
 For other uses please contact the author.

 **This is an early draft.
 It’s known to be incomplet and incorrekt.**